The role of the qualified technical person (QTP)

 An electrical contractor needs to ensure that the QTP is given the necessary time, resources and support to enable them to fulfil their role.
 In some circumstances more than one QTP may be required, for example where the business is divided into specialist divisions or operates in a number of different geographic locations throughout the state.

-The electrical contractor must notify the ESO within 10 business days of a QTP ceasing to be eligible to be endorsed on the electrical contractor’s licence.
-Electrical contractors can notify ESO of a change to a QTP on their licence by visiting the ESO Electrical Licensing Portal.
+An electrical contractor must notify the ESO within 10 Buiness days of a QTP ceasing to be eligible to be endorsed on the electrical contractor’s licence.
+Electrical contractor’s can notify the ESO of a change to a QTP on their licence by visiting the ESO Electrical Licensing Portal.

 What must a QTP do?